Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     let another_type = my_object as AnotherStruct;
 }
 ```
-* As a matter of fact, this code will NOT compile, why?
+* As a matter of fact, this code will NOT compile, why?\
+**Answer:** Type casting the value of one type to another using `as` only works for primitive types.

 Later on, we will explore how to convert between custom types the correct way.